3 ways to define a JavaScript class

 Using this syntax changes nothing in the way you instantiate the object and use its properties and methods.

-JSON stands for JavaScript Object Notation; it simply uses the short way of defining objects and arrays in JavaScript.
-To create an empty object using JSON you can do:
+Literals are shorter way to define objects and arrays in JavaScript.
+To create an empty object using you can do:

 var o = {};